indervirbanipal/deep-learning-using-tensor-flow/README.md

-TODO:
+**TODO:**
-a) Mark all the files under folders like pycache, MACOSX, etc. in .gitignore.
+1. Mark all the files under folders like pycache, MACOSX, etc. in .gitignore.

 **Installing Tensorflow:**
 1. pip install --upgrade pip